-In the case of a tight mouthpiece you'll probably find that it just needs
+In the case of a tight mouthpiece you'll probably find that it just

-(either on the mouthpiece or the crook/neck).
-This isn't an expensive
+the cork replaced (either on the mouthpiece or the crook/neck).

-If you're a player struggling to get a good tone without having to blow
+If you're a player struggling to get a good tone without having

-decent mouthpiece by now - but if you're a parent of
+of having a decent mouthpiece by now - but if you're a parent of

 a child who's learning the sax or clarinet you might still be wondering

 To you I would say this.
 If someone offered you a gadget for £30

-that was proven to double the number of miles per gallon your car gave
+that was proven to double the number of miles per gallon your car

-the difference a reliable mouthpiece makes to the player
+effectively the difference a reliable mouthpiece makes to the player

 - it's the cheapest, most effective upgrade you can make.